AMD FidelityFX might beat Nvidia DLSS – here's why

 If a small team, like the five-person crew behind the indie darling Valheim, can spend a day implementing something like AMD's FSR, that's a lot of reward for very little time invested.
 And since AMD's FSR is an open source technology that runs on non-AMD graphics cards – including older Nvidia GTX cards that are still widely used – it's also something that will benefit far more gamers than Nvidia's DLSS technology, which is limited to Nvidia's newer RTX cards.

-If Zeler-Maury's experience is representative of FSR from a developer's perspective, than we can expect to see a lot more of AMD's new tech in games both large and small.
+If Zeler-Maury's experience is representative of FSR from a developer's perspective, then we can expect to see a lot more of AMD's new tech in games both large and small.

 - Stay up to date on all the latest tech news with the TechRadar newsletter

-Note: *Update: Nvidia responded to our request and noted that Edge of Eternity used a custom DLSS-integration plugin before the official Unity integration for DLSS was available.
-Unity 2021.2 has that integration built-in and is available now.